awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

  **ResourceConflictException**
 The resource already exists\.
 HTTP Status Code: 409

+ **ResourceInUseException**
+The operation conflicts with the resource's availability\.
+For example, you attempted to update an EventSoure Mapping in CREATING, or tried to delete a EventSoure mapping currently in the UPDATING state\.
+HTTP Status Code: 400

  **ResourceNotFoundException**
 The resource \(for example, a Lambda function or access policy statement\) specified in the request does not exist\.